 Start low, especially with headphones; steady tones can sound sharper than speech.

-Left, right, and both
+Left, right, sweep, and phase

 The most useful speaker test is simple: play left, play right, then play both.
 If the left and right buttons sound reversed, check headphone orientation, cable seating, audio interface routing, or operating-system balance settings.